prokerala/wp-astrology/readme.txt

 == Changelog ==

+= 1.4.7 =
+* Resolved an issue caused by an incorrect attribute name

 = 1.4.6 =
 * Resolved an issue occurred after fixing lint

 = 1.4.5 =
 * Added new `type` shortcode for Daily Prediction
 * Added support for Daily Love Horoscope Predictions

 = 1.4.4 =
-* Resolved an issue where `system` variable is undefined.
+* Resolved an issue where `system` variable is undefined
-* Resolved an issue where `gender` variable is undefined.
+* Resolved an issue where `gender` variable is undefined
-* Added western charts to astrology report block.
+* Added western charts to astrology report block

 = 1.4.3 =
-* Resolved an issue where `ayanamsa` variable is undefined.
+* Resolved an issue where `ayanamsa` variable is undefined

 = 1.4.2 =
-* Resolved an issue where the `tz` option could be set as an empty string, causing unexpected behavior.
+* Resolved an issue where the `tz` option could be set as an empty string, causing unexpected behavior

 = 1.4.1 =
 * Added new `tz` shortcode for Daily Panchang